You owe it to your dog to ensure he lives a long and healthy life—and the right dog diet is a critical part of a healthy lifestyle.

 It may be hard to recognize, but the truth is that those table scraps you slip your dog are probably doing more harm than good.
 Human food is not nutritionally balanced for dogs, and too much can lead to nutritional deficiencies or too much of a nutrient.
 Perhaps most importantly, not all human food is safe for pets—some foods are even deadly.

-Feeding your dog table scraps also create bad behaviors, like begging at the table (which no one wants).
+Feeding your dog table scraps also creates bad behaviors, like begging at the table (which no one wants).
 Because of all these critical reasons, it’s best to try and stop this habit.

 Make Your Dog Work for Food